bobanetwork/boba_legacy/boba_documentation/developer/erc721-bridge.md

 ## Native L1 NFT - developer requirements

 Assuming you have already deployed an NFT contract on L1, and you wish to transfer those NFTs to L2, please make sure that your L1 NFT contract is [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) compatible.
-Your contract must implemented `ERC165`  and `ERC721` interfaces.
+Your contract must implement `ERC165`  and `ERC721` interfaces.
 We will check the interface before registering your NFT contracts to our bridges.

 ```solidity
 bytes4 erc721 = 0x80ac58cd;